SidRoberts/random-name-picker/README.md

 Just a quick-and-dirty tool I made to make it easy and fun to randomly select students for activities.

 Names are only shown once and then removed from subsequent random draws.
-You can click on the screen or press any key to show the next name.
+It's designed to be used with a presentation clicker - right arrow key progresses to the next name, left arrow key refreshes the list and starts over.

 [![Build Status](https://img.shields.io/travis/SidRoberts/random-name-generator/master.svg?style=for-the-badge)](https://travis-ci.org/SidRoberts/random-name-generator)